 However, if you’re working with kids in the early elementary years, you may find it easier to introduce them to some of the shorter poems first, or choose a single stanza from a longer poem to read and discuss.

 I highly recommend choosing a few of these poems to display in your learning space during the spring season.
 Use them as inspiration for unit studies or for your own forays into poetry writing.
+For older kids, grab some poetry books for teens to introduce a bounty of new poems.

 Short Poems About Spring